akippnn/AgarthaLogin/README.md

 to divide whole project into submodules.

 ### Will the folder name change after installation?
-No, we use the same folder and config names as original the **LibreLogin**.
+Yes, we use **AgarthaLogin** as the folder name.
+Note that this is compatible with previous database files (simply copy or mount them).

 # License